 So, that’s it from me.
 Please share any productivity tips or tools.
 Did you learn something that helped you in the past?
 Are you tracking your key performance indicators?
 Are you tracking how you are spending your time at work?

-I am still not sure if the email overload is over, but for the first time in years, I feel that I am beginning to tip the scale in my favor.
+I am still not sure if I am not anymore, but for the first time in years, I feel that I am beginning to tip the scale in my favor.